-Gravel riding is very much the hot new thing in the world of bike riding.
-By splitting the difference between road and mountain biking by hitting the dirt with a drop barred bike seems to have caught the imagination of some design departments and low and behold 'gravel specific' kit, components and clothing has been born.
-Read on for the gravel gear you never knew you needed....
+Gravel riding is very much 'a thing' in the world of bike riding nowadays.
+By splitting the difference between road and mountain biking by hitting the dirt with a drop barred bike seems to have caught the imagination of some design departments and low and behold 'gravel specific' kit, components, and clothing has been born.
+Read on for the gravel gear you never knew you needed...

 Bontrager GR2 gravel shoe